SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 To start a new object transfer process, the client MUST use the HTTP POST method for a unique resource to create a new transfer resource object, not all EPP objects support the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].

-If the transfer request is successful, then the reponse MUST include the Location header for the object being transferred.
+If the transfer request is successful, then the response MUST include the Location header for the object being transferred.

 Example request not using object authorization: